dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 {: numbered="no"}

 The authors sincerely thank Eduardo Ingles-Sanchez for his contribution in the initial phase of this work.
 We also want to thank Francisco Lopez Gomez for his work on the implementation of EAP-EDHOC.

+We also want to thank Marco Tiloca for his review.

 This work has be possible partially by grant PID2020-112675RB-C44 funded by MCIN/AEI/10.13039/5011000011033.